nerdyrasa/conference-form/README.md

 ##### "T-Shirt Info" section of the form:

-- [ ] For the T-Shirt color menu, only display the optons that match the design selected in the "Design" menu.
+- [ ] For the T-Shirt color menu, only display the options that match the design selected in the "Design" menu.

 | Theme  | Color Options |
 |---|---|